 Step #4) Quarantine in a designated University facility operated under isolation protocols until results arrive

-Step #5) Positive students must quarantine 10 days after symptoms start
+Step #5) Students with positive COVID-19 test results must isolate 5 days after symptoms start

-If a participant withdraws before or on May 1, 2021, there will be no cancellation fee and a full refund will be issued (including the deposit)
+If a participant withdraws before or on May 1, 2023, there will be no cancellation fee and a full refund will be issued (including the deposit).

 |If a participant withdraws within 14 days of the program start date, no refunds will be given.
 However, students who encounter unforeseen extenuating circumstances may petition for an exception.
 If a student develops Covid-19 after the refund period and can no longer attend, we will refund all payments less the non-refundable deposit.|